empreinte-digitale/orejime/README.md

             optOut: false,

             // Optional.
 If "default" is set to true, the purpose will be enabled by default
-            // Overwrites the global "default" setting.
-            // defaults to the value of the gobal "default" setting
+            // defaults to false.
-            default: true,
+            default: false,

             // Optional.
 If "onlyOnce" is set to true, the purpose will only be executed
             // once regardless how often the user toggles it on and off.